solliancenet/azure-synapse-analytics-day/02-build-modern-dw-pipelines.md

 9. Select the **Settings** tab and take a moment to look over the properties available here.

-   > The Settings tab includes a pointer to the Data flow being executed by the Mapping Data Flow activity, along with the Integration Runtime and compute resource type and size to use.
+   > The Settings tab includes a pointer to the Data flow being executed by the Mapping Data Flow activity, parameters to pass into the data flow, as well as the Integration Runtime and compute resource type and size to use.
 If you wish to use staging, you can also specify that here.

    ![The Settings tab of the Mapping Data Flow is selected and highlighted.](media/ex02-orchestrate-data-flow-settings.png "Pipeline canvas property tabs")